Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Experiments

 \subsection{Controlled effects at attribute-level}

-\hypertarget{controlled-attribute}{} \bookmark[level=subsection,dest=controlled-attribute]{Controlled effects at attribute-level} In the second set of experiments, we want to analyze if CEN can predict controlled effects of attributes present on the environment's state, e.g. the agent's $(x,y)$ location or if a light turned on.
-In these experiments, we employ a probing technique similar to the one described in \citet{Anand2019}.
-We freeze trained versions of the CEN and baseline networks and use them to train a classifier per each attribute in the environment's state.
-We use the frozen networks to produce a binary mask of controlled effects, as in the previous experiments, and applying the resulting mask to occlude the perceived effects.
-These occluded effects are then used to train each probing classifier to predict if there was a positive, negative or none effect.
-Note that the classifier needs to predict any effect, not just controlled.
-This way the classifier should only be able to predict accurately controlled attributes such as the agent's position but should fail at predicting the spider's location.
-Furthermore, the model does not need to produce a perfect mask for the classifier to be able to predict these attributes.
+In some cases requiring pixel-level precision can be excessive.
+The following experiments analyze how different representations can predict effects on attributes from the environment's state, e.g. changes on the agent's $(x,y)$ location or if a light turned on.
+To this end, we use a probing technique similar to the one described in \citet{Anand2019}.
+This approach trains a classifier per each attribute of interest in the environment's state using frozen versions of trained networks to produce the classifiers inputs.
+More specifically we use two different sources for the probing classifiers, pixel-level masks (as in the previous section) or the model's latent representation.

+For the first case, we produce a binary mask, as in the previous experiments, to occlude perceived effects and use these to train each probing classifier.
+Classifiers have to predict if there was a positive, negative or none effect.
+Note that the classifiers need to predict any effect, not just controlled.
+Thus, the classifier should only be able to predict accurately controlled attributes such as the agent's position but should fail at predicting uncontrollable effects like the location of the spider or skull.
 We use a random policy to collect a dataset of 35K samples of the form $(m * e_p, y)$ where $m$ is the mask produced by the model and $y$ is the ground truth class.
-We ensure that each class is relatively balanced, allowing a $20\%$ class imbalance.
-Each dataset is split into a typical 70/20/10, we report F1 score of each attribute on the test set.
+Each dataset is split into a typical 70/20/10, allowing a $20\%$ class imbalance.
+We report F1 score of each attribute on the test set.